Container demo: simple container from scratch

 In order to do so, we will:

-• create an OCI image using docker
+• create an OCI image using Docker

 • push that image to a container registry